selimslab/selimslab.github.io/HOME/_STEM/technology/accessibility.md

 Consider people with disabilities, people using screen readers, color blind people, people with poor vision, deaf people, ...

+Opt for bigger, cleaner, uncluttered elements

 Add descriptions to your images

 ![](/static/img/curb-cut-effect.png)

+## Use web standards

+Use standard HTML tags, buttons, links, onclicks, ..

+Convoluted things are not accessible

+## Navigation

+Make it clear where I am and where I can go from here

+Breadcrumbs are a good idea